Paulo New

 Paulo with his daughter and the 99 team.

-And there I was again, hanging off of the cliff bound by a rope that was about to snap.
+There I was again, hanging off the cliff, bound by a rope that was about to snap.
 The anger was weighing so heavily on me.
-It was such a heavy feeling that I could not cope with it.
+It was a weight I couldn’t carry anymore.
 I had to cut the rope and let go of that anger, or myself and everything I had worked for would be done.

 Cancer was not going to stop me from fighting.
 I mustered up all of my strength to hold onto the rocks and climb my way up.
 I had no more safety net.
 If it didn’t work out, it would be a free fall.
 But I would find my way back to the top of the mountain.